EX 420: A Bibliography of Translations and Studies

 Miyake, Lynne K. “Graphically Speaking: Manga Versions of The Tale of Genji.”
 Monumenta Nipponica 63.2 (2008): 359-392.

 Yamato Waki, trans.
 Stuart Atkin and Toyozaki Yoko.
 Asaki yume mishi: Genji monogatari bairingaruban.
+4 vols.
 Kodansha Bilingual Comics.
-Tokyo: Kodansha International, 2000-.
+Tokyo: Kodansha International, 2000-2001.

-→Translation of the most famous Genji manga, originally published in the shōjo manga mimi, 1979-1993.
+A translation of the most famous Genji manga, originally published in mimi, 1979-1993.